 Search engine: A search engine is a tool that helps users find information on the internet.
 The most popular search engine is Google.

 This is just a basic overview of some of the most common web related terms – there are many more that you’ll come across as you explore the web.

 The Power of the Web

 Nowadays, we use the web for everything from reading the news, writing online and checking our email to booking holidays and watching videos.

 We can even control our homes using the internet – turning on the lights, heating up our ovens and unlocking our doors.

 The web has transformed how we live and work – making it easier and faster to do things.
-We can now shop online (from ever-growing eCommerce platforms), work from home (using popular Work From Home Websites offering remote jobs) and keep in touch with friends and family who live far away with just a few clicks of a button.
+We can now shop online (from ever-growing eCommerce platforms), work from home (using popular Work From Home Websites offering remote jobs), and keep in touch with friends and family who live far away with just a few clicks of a button.

-Now you know a little more about what the web is and how it all began.
+Now you know a little more about the web and how it all began.
 Next time you log on, take a moment to think about how amazing it is that you can instantly connect with anyone in the world who also has an internet connection.